Lakeview

 Media Time

-Students are able to access electronic games, music, movies, and other technological activities under the direct supervision of the Family Teacher team.
+Students are able to access electronic games, music, movies, and other technological activities under the direct supervision of the Teen LIFE Coach team.
 Privileges and personal time are earned throughout the week by completing schoolwork, fully participating in therapy, and managing personal responsibilities such as laundry and household chores.
 Media time is closely monitored to ensure its content is appropriate for our milieu.

 Team Sports